 A royal welcome

 The “homecoming queens” make their grand entrance wearing “crowns” decorated with flowers and pine branches.
 A colourful disc fits over the forehead and nose of the Austrian cow.
 Sometimes they display a picture of a saint or sometimes the name of the Alm (mountain pasture) where the animal comes from.
 Others just feature a Tyrolean saying or pretty embroidery.

-Brightly embroidered collars hold giant bells around their necks.
+Brightly embroidered collars hold giant bells around the cows’ necks.
 The bells and headdresses can weigh up to 20kg.

 Harvest or parish festivals

 The Almabtrieb or often coincides with the autumn harvest festival in September and October.
 In Reith im Alpbachtal a parish festival is held on the same day.
 The authentic folk festival with a farmers’ and craft market is so popular that it is now held over two Saturdays to accommodate the thousands of visitors coming from near and far.

 The arrival of the cows is hard to miss with the sound of their bells rising above the noisy crowds.
 Then it looks like the dead sea parting as everyone makes a path for the animals to pass in the street.
 The dancing mentioned above comes in when one of them has a sudden bowel movement and there is an unsavoury splatter from the tar road.
 (They are very well behaved otherwise 😉 )

 The town’s marching band and a variety of other bands perform on different stages during the day, while their listeners consume hundreds of litres of beer and merrily sing along as the day progresses.
 When hunger strikes, there is no shortage of traditional Tyrolean dishes – from Knödelsuppe (dumpling soup) to sausages and Breze (pretzels) and Lebkuchen (spicy cake) cows.